Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.pl-pl.md

 > [!primary]
 >
-> If you are unsure how to log in to your organization's web portal, first refer to the guide: [How to log in toPublic VCF as-a-Service](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging).
+> If you are unsure how to log in to your organization's web portal, first refer to the guide: [How to log in to Public VCF as-a-Service](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging).
 >

 - A web browser (with preferably a Chromium-based one, and translation enabled in English).
 - A Public VCF as-a-Service account with required user rights (make sure your user account has the necessary permissions).
-- You need to have followed the guide: "[Public VCF as-a-Service - BasicPublic VCF as-a-Service concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts)".
+- You need to have followed the guide: "[Public VCF as-a-Service - Basic Public VCF as-a-Service concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts)".

 ## Instructions

-/// details | Introduction to networking withinPublic VCF as-a-Service.
+/// details | Introduction to networking within Public VCF as-a-Service.

 In this introductory guide, we will explore: